joanjane/dotnet-distributed-aspnet-identity/README.md

 demonstration purposes.
 Also note that API should not be exposed without adding an authentication mechanism between BFF and API or communicating within a private network.

+## Start project
+1. Restore npm packages.
+Open a command line in src\PoC.DistributedAspNetIdentity.Web\ClientApp folder and run `npm i`
+2. Start SPA in dev mode with `npm start`
+3. Then, start PoC.DistributedAspNetIdentity.Api project with VS with right click > Debug > Start new instance
+4. Finally, start PoC.DistributedAspNetIdentity.Web with VS with right click > Debug > Start new instance.

+You can test the application on http://localhost:5043/.
+To create a new user, use API's swagger http://localhost:5231/swagger and call POST /users method.

 ## EF Migrations
 ### Restore dotnet tool (from repo root):
 `dotnet tool restore`